Friday, 28 November 2025

 He was educated at Lancing College, West Sussex, and became an army cadet, he later joined the Territorial Army and he was also a Police Reservist.

-As “ Geoffrey Gomer” he made a name for himself as a stage actor and stage manager with his close friend and business partner, David Lambert, whose family were based in Lewisham, South London.
+As “ Geoffrey Gomer” he made a name for himself as a stage actor and stage manager with his close friend and business partner, David Lambert, whose family was based in Lewisham, South London.

 The Richmond Players